Skip to main content

 The question of what happens to this data stream is a foundational element of your wellness journey.
 The information you provide is a mirror to your physiological state.
 It documents your response to highly personalized protocols, from weekly testosterone cypionate injections to the use of peptides like Sermorelin for optimizing growth hormone release.

 Understanding who has access to this biological blueprint is central to maintaining control over your health narrative.
 The conversation about app data is a conversation about the sanctity of your body’s internal communication system.
-When you track your (HRV), you are gathering intelligence on your autonomic nervous system’s resilience.
+When you track your heart rate variability (HRV), you are gathering intelligence on your autonomic nervous system’s resilience.

 When you log dietary choices, you are observing their impact on your metabolic machinery.
 This information’s value extends far beyond the app’s interface; it is a direct representation of your body’s operational status.